AstraLuma/qwertyuiop.ninja/_posts/2021-11-16-pagerduty-alarm.md

 I'm almost kinda wondering if there's a market opportunity here.
 (Not for me, I don't know the first thing about shipping physical products.
 And frankly, I'd rather not.)

+One thing it doesn't actually do is tell time.